-Every month, Anna Rosenwasser writes about life and love in Zurich.
-In May, the activist and author talks about the hate messages that she receives on a daily basis.
+Anna Rosenwasser writes about life and love in Zurich.
+The activist and author talks about the hate messages that she receives on a daily basis.
 And how she’s fighting back.

 Being a woman on the internet makes you the target of inappropriate messages.
 Every woman knows that.
 And I’m no different.
 I’m rarely surprised when I get hate messages, but I’m always disappointed.